 Amid all this fun there were photos taken on two point and shoots and six different smart phones.
 If you find yourself in the same situation here are a couple steps to help with managing your photos after a special event:

-- Set up a dropbox account.
+- Set up a Dropbox account.
 Dropbox is a file/photo/music/document sharing tool.
-Here is a nice tutorial to introduce you to its offering https://www.dropbox.com/tour/0 It also gives you 2GB of free space.
+Here is a good tutorial that talks about file sharing.
+As a new user Dropbox gives you 2GB of free space.

-- Invite all the members of your party to use dropbox.
-Dropbox supports dual platform which means PC & MAC users alike can use it.
+- Invite all the members of your party to use Dropbox.
+Dropbox supports dual platform which means Windows & Mac users alike can use it.

 - Create a folder in Dropbox specifically for your occasion and share it with your group.

 - Have everyone upload their photos to the Dropbox folder